Citronen mine

 The Citronen mine is one of the largest potential lead and zinc mines in Greenland.
 The mine is located in Citronen Fjord, Northern Greenland.
 The mine has reserves amounting to 100 million tonnes of ore grading 2% lead and 3% zinc.

 The mine was developed by mineral resources company Ironbark Zinc who initially had a nonbinding agreement with the China Nonferrous Metal Mining Group to finance and construct the mine.
 In 2020, Ironbark Zinc executed a letter of interest for a financing loan from the Export–Import Bank of the United States to develop the project.
 Initially planning to source financing from both China and the West, the company decided against sourcing from China Nonferrous due to geopolitical factors.
 In December 2024 Ironbark Zinc sold its interests in the mine for $900,000 to Almeera Ventures Limited based in Dubai.

 China Nonferrous Metal Mining Group would provide engineering and construction services and could acquire up to a 20 % equity interest in return for offtake rights to the zinc–lead concentrates.

-Thus, Citronen is regarded as one of the world’s largest undeveloped zinc–lead deposit.
+Thus, Citronen is regarded as one of the world's largest undeveloped zinc–lead deposit.
 As of 2021, the project hosts a JORC-compliant mineral resource of approximately 85 million tonnes grading 4.7 % zinc and 0.5 % lead, and an ore reserve of 48.8 million tonnes at 4.8 % zinc and 0.5 % lead (proved and probable), equivalent to more than 13 billion pounds of contained zinc–lead metal in situ.

 A 2017 feasibility study outlined a potential mine life of approximately 14 years, based on a production rate of 3.3 million tonnes per annum.
 The Government of Greenland awarded a 30-year mining licence in 2016, and early site works, including an airstrip and port preparation, commenced in 2018.

 If developed, Citronen could produce over 200,000 tonnes of zinc metal annually.
 With an average ore grade close to 6 % zinc, considered high by global standards, the project has been identified as a potentially significant contributor to global zinc supply.

-The company has also identified the presence of germanium in the Citronen ore with further assaying underway.
+The company has also identified the presence of germanium in the Citronen ore with further assaying under way.

+On 30th December 2025, Skylark Minerals released an announcement that it was relinquishing its licence and winding up operations in the region.